 If you’re interested in trying out video testimonials, create a free Vocal Video account, no credit card required.

 Quote testimonials are the simplest way to display customer testimonials.
 Customers share their experience about using your product or service in a short written quote.
 They can exist with or without images and can be presented in several different ways.
 They are often followed by a call-to-action (CTA) inviting potential customers to give your product or service a try.

 Here are four examples:

 Basecamp, a popular project management software, dedicates a whole page to customer testimonials.
-Testimonials are done simply — they have no photos, just the name, designation, and a review.
+Testimonials are done simply — they have no photos, just the name, designation, and the positive feedback.

 What stands out here is: The testimonials are small, a maximum of five sentences and the benefits that customers have gained by using Basecamp are highlighted in yellow, which makes it easy to scan and read.

-They also use customer testimonials on their landing page with specific features relating to project management like “extremely user friendly” and “perfect solution to remote teams”, along with 5-star ratings, as seen below.
+They also use testimonials on their landing page with specific features relating to project management like “extremely user friendly” and “perfect solution to remote teams”, along with 5-star ratings, as shown above.

 Even Canva doesn’t use photos of their users, but they make testimonials look more credible by adding a 5-star rating.
 Notice that most testimonials are just 1-2 sentences.